isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 	<li>Vehicle windows must be wound down with air conditioning turned off.
 Where practical;</li>
 		<li>The front passenger seat should be left unoccupied;</li>
 			<li>The front passenger seat should be left unoccupied;</li>
 			<li>The driver should wipe down the vehicle after dropping the traveller off at his/her declared place of accommodation.
-Please refer to the National Environmental Agency (NEA) guidelines for more information.</li>
+Please refer to the National Environmental Agency (NEA) <a href="https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/advisories/advisory-on-surface-cleaning-and-disinfection-for-covid-19">guidelines</a> for more information.</li>
 </ol>

 <u><b>Booking taxi/private-hire vehicles</b></u><br>